Audio Video Interleave

+Like the DVD video format, AVI files support multiple streaming audio and video, although these features are seldom used.
+A codec popularly used for AVI is MPEG-4 ASP, usually encoded by DivX or Xvid, although many other codecs can also be contained in an AVI file.

 Many AVI files use the file format extensions developed by the Matrox OpenDML group in February 1996.
-These files are supported by Microsoft, and are unofficially called "AVI 2.0".
+These files are supported by Microsoft, and are unofficially called AVI 2.0.
 In 2010 the US government's National Archives and Records Administration defined AVI as the official wrapper for preserving digital video.

 History

 Publishers faced a predicament regarding how they should distribute videos on CD-ROMs.
 Thirty seconds of video displayed in 24-bit color and at thirty frames per second and Super VGA resolutions could take up 680 megabytes of space—the storage capacity of most CD-ROMs in 1992.
 Lossily compressing the videos would save a lot of space, but not without degrading the quality of the videos.
 Publishers who were more concerned about video quality instead were searching for an ideal compression algorithm that would compress the video files while still preserving the quality.

 Microsoft recognized the problem and sought to develop a standard that would losslessly compress the video files.
 They also recognized that because of the hardware requirements for playing the videos in uncompressed quality, which at the time were demanding, it needed to allow users of low-end computers to play the videos in compressed quality.
 They developed and published the Audio Video Interleave format on November 10, 1992, as part of their Video for Windows, and included support for codecs to satisfy those users.